Purushothaman-natarajan/VALE-Explainer/README.md

 ## Model Training

-This section covers how to use the provided scripts to train a model for custom explanations.
+This section covers how to use the provided scripts to train a image classification model using transfer learning for your datasets.

 #### 1. `data_loader.py`